 Entering the United States

-- After the CBP officer at the port of entry inspects your documents and your passport will be stamped with your entry and status information.
-It is very important that this entry is recorded correctly, and you may need to confirm with the CBP officer your entrance in J-1 status.
+After the U.S. Customs and Border Protection (CBP) officer at the port of entry inspects your documents, your passport will be stamped with your entry and status information.
+It is very important that this entry is recorded correctly, and you may need to confirm with the CBP officer of your entrance in H-1B status.

-- The entry stamp should indicate a written "J-1" depicting the recorded entry status.
-The entry stamp should also note “D/S” for duration of status.
-If a different date is entered, ask the CBP officer for clarification.
+The entry stamp should indicate a written “H-1B” depicting the recorded entry status.
+The entry stamp should also note the end date of your I-797 approval notice.
+There is a possibility that you will be given an additional 10-day grace period after the I-797 end date.
+If you a different date is entered, ask the CBP officer for clarification.

 Check-in at the Office of Global Services